-The Lobo Technology Assistance Center (LTAC) in the Office of Information Technology assists with technology needs via the helpdesk, support counters, and open access computer labs.
+The Lobo Technology Assistance Center (LTAC) assists with technology needs via the helpdesk, support counter, and open access computer labs.
 Staff in LTAC are trained to assist you with computer and technology related matters.
 LTAC provides training to faculty and staff on various instructional and productivity technologies such as Blackboard, Microsoft Office Suite, and Adobe products.
-LTAC manages and maintains the OIT Knowledge Center (http://www.sulross.edu/OIT) that provides information and instruction on various services delivered by OIT.
-Our department is also responsible for the technology in classrooms and ITV rooms.
-All services delivered for all sites at SRSU are centralized, however, trained and certified staff at RGC provide hands-on support for technology issues at those three campuses.
+Our department is also responsible for the technology in classrooms, standard and Distance Education rooms.
+All services delivered for all sites at SRSU are centralized, however, trained and certified staff at MRGC provide hands-on support for technology issues at those three campuses.